LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Establishes a centralized identity integration via “trust” connections with your on-premises AD provider and best choice if dealing with more than 5000 users
     * Managing a self-hosted or AWS-managed AD in the cloud adds significant operational overhead.
     * Must maintain the AWS Directory Service instance, monitor trust health, and manage role mappings manually adding extra cost.
-    * Less efficient than a fully managed identity federation service such as IAM Identity Center (formerly AWS SSO).
+    * Less efficient than a fully managed identity federation service such as IAM Identity Center.
     * Enables directory-aware workloads on AWS to be run

   * AD Connector